Skip to content

 Platform differences

 • Linux: ports is a one-time setcap cap_net_bind_service grant on yerdd.
 After granting it, restart the daemon for 80/443 to take effect.
 There's no clean reverse operation, so unelevate ports only prints the manual setcap -r command rather than running it.
-Package upgrades reset setcap, so re-run elevate ports afterwards.
+Package upgrades reset setcap, so re-run elevate ports afterwards. lan reuses the same setcap grant (a wildcard bind needs the same capability), so on Linux elevate lan is equivalent to elevate ports.

 • macOS: ports installs a pf redirect mapping 80 to the daemon's rootless HTTP port and 443 to its HTTPS port.
-It's live immediately (no daemon restart) and unelevate ports removes the redirect.
+It's live immediately (no daemon restart) and unelevate ports removes the redirect. lan installs a separate pf redirect (on your LAN IP) so other devices reach 80/443; it requires ports as a prerequisite for on-host access, and unelevate lan removes just the LAN rule.

 sudo yerd uninstall reverts all three of these (it runs the same unelevate) as part of removing yerd entirely - see Uninstall.
 When removing a CA from the trust store, yerd-helper first confirms the matched certificate is Yerd's own (Subject CN Yerd Local CA) and refuses otherwise, so a mistaken fingerprint can't delete an unrelated trusted root.